Healthdirect Free Australian health advice you can count on.

 Medicines

-Medicines can sometimes cause memory problems.
+Some medicines can cause memory problems.

 Memory problems are more likely to happen if you're taking:

-• a high dose of medicine
+• a high dose of some medicines

 • more than one medicine